GargiUmrajkar/SQLGenBench/README.md

-# 🔍 Natural Language to SQL Generator using Fine-Tuned LLMs
+# 🔍 Natural Language to SQL using Fine-Tuned LLMs

 ## Overview